awsdocs/amazon-sns-developer-guide/doc_source/sns-message-and-json-formats.md

 **Note**
 Amazon SNS doesn'tsend notifications to this endpoint until the subscription is confirmed

-The subscription confirmation message is a POST message with a message body that contains a JSON document with the following name/value pairs\.
+The subscription confirmation message is a POST message with a message body that contains a JSON document with the following name\-value pairs\.

 **`Message`**
 A string that describes the message\.
 For subscription confirmation, this string looks like this: